kaimast/lsm-rs/README.md

 ## Planned Features:
 * Bloom filters for faster lookups
 * FLSM: Like [PebblesDB](https://github.com/utsaslab/pebblesdb) LSM-rs will fragment the keyspace to reduce write amplification and increase compaction speed
-* Transactions: Modify multiple values at once and atomically
 * Custom sorting functions
 * More modularity and configuration options